lipupini/esunview/README.md

 Is any part of this repository useful in any way?

+Contact me with inquiries, tips, or to report the weather in your area.

 PayPal: **https://paypal.me/dupbz**

 Stripe: **https://buy.stripe.com/5kA7tY4KJ0hvcpO4h4** (CC + Amazon Pay + Cash App + WeChat + Affirm)